jamesliangg/EECS-4413-OnlyBids/frontend/README.md

   ```shell
    npm run dev
   ```
-4. Past the URL printed in the console, and open it in your browser.
+4. Paste the URL printed in the console, and open it in your browser.

 ## Demonstration Steps
 1. Run the front end (npm run dev), Open the front end in your browser, typically http://localhost:5173.